erthward/geonomics/docs/source/overview.rst

 Reproduction
 ============

-Each timestep, for each :py:`Species`, all pairs of individuals within a certain distance of each other (i.e. the mating radius, which is set in the parameters file) are identified.
+Each timestep, for each :py:`Species`, potential mating pairs are chosen from among all pairs of individuals within a certain distance of each other (i.e. the mating radius, which is set in the parameters file).
+This choice can be made by strict nearest-neighbor mating, or pairs can be randomly drawn from within the mating radius using either uniform or inverse-distance weighted probabilities.
 These pairs are subsetted if necessary (i.e. if the :py:`Species` requires that :py:`Individual`\s be above a certain reproductive age, or that they be of opposite sexes, in order to mate; these values